 Related: How to Merge Layers in Photoshop

-How to Blur in Photoshop Step-by-Step
+How to Blur Background in Photoshop – Step-by-Step

-Step 1: Load/Import an Image to Photoshop
+Step 1: Launch Photoshop

 Step 2: Cut Out the Subject

 Once selected, draw around your subject.
-It is better to over select and leave a small margin.
-This allows you to go back and use the Option (Mac) or Alt (Windows) key to fine tune and reduce the margins that are left.
+It is better to over-select and leave a small margin.
+This allows you to go back and use the Option (Mac) or Alt (Windows) key to fine-tune and reduce the margins.
 Doing it freehand on your first try is tricky.
 Using Alt or Options keys, however, is much easier.

-Step 3: How to Blur in Photoshop Create a Mask
+Step 3: Create a Mask

 Step 4: Hide the Subject and Expand